Pregnant employees have legal rights - including paid time off for antenatal care, maternity leave and maternity pay.

 - long working hours

-For full details about the regulations see the Health & Safety Executive website.
+For full details about the regulations see the Health and Safety Executive website.

 Pregnant employees who think they’re at risk but their employer disagrees should talk to their health and safety or trade union representative.
 If your employer still refuses to do anything, talk to your doctor or contact the Health and Safety Executive.